 Objective: Create an educational piece of media.
 For children between 5-11 and to evaluate the product.

 Specific: 30 seconds stop motion.
-Potentially on baking.
+On arts and craft.
 Aged 8-11

 Measurable: Yes, made a video and post it on Vimeo/ YouTube.